lkmeta/txtify/README.md

   </p>
 </div>

 Txtify is a free open-source web application that transcribes and translates audio from YouTube videos or uploaded media files.
 It now runs on Docker for easier deployment and includes monitoring capabilities.
-Leveraging the **`stable-ts`** library and the **`whisper-medium`** model, Txtify offers enhanced transcription accuracy and performance.
+Leveraging the **`stable-ts`** library and the **`whisper`** models, Txtify offers enhanced transcription accuracy and performance.

 ## Table of Contents